JonFlores3475/Fall2025CS452P3/README.md

 - What was the slowest number of threads for your machine?
     - On Onyx, the slowest number of threads still seemed to be 2.
 This is most likely due to some overhead my method introduced.

-Here is an example of how to include a plot in your README:

 ![Onyx Plot: 64 thread max, 10000000 element arrays](scripts/64_10000000.png)